 About the Program

-The ASM internship program is predominantly made up of freshmen or sophomores who are navigating campus for the first time and we keep our program small (8 – 10 students) so that we can provide support and resources to future ASM leaders.
+The ASM internship program is predominantly made up of freshmen or sophomores who are navigating campus for the first time and we keep our program small (10 – 12 students) so that we can provide support and resources to future ASM leaders.
 ASM internships are available each semester with varying focuses, depending on your interests.
-Interns can choose to work with a faculty member and register for 3 credits of independent study in that faculty member’s department.
+Interns can choose to work with a faculty member and register for up to 3 credits of independent study in that faculty member’s department.

 Interns work closely with the ASM committee chairs and ASM staff to accomplish UW-Madison advocacy goals and work on issues to improve student life on campus.
 ASM combines the passion and drive of college students with political expertise, grassroots organizing methods, and professionalism to address and react to student concerns and issues.
 In addition to playing a major role in shaping the University, interns also build problem-solving skills, meet new people, and get hands-on experience working for issues that matter to them.

 Past intern projects have included: